Vyral/corina-cisneros/_posts/2020-06-15-q-what-do-you-need-to-know-about-buying-a-waterfront-property.md

 {% include youtube.html %}

-Here are four things to consider when buying a waterfront property.
+<p style="text-align:center">Here are four things to consider when buying a waterfront property.</p>

 Before we get started with today’s topic, I’d like to extend a congratulations to my clients Jim and Maureen for the purchase of their beautiful lakefront property here in Gilford, New Hampshire.
 Enjoy your lovely new home\!&nbsp;